NICKGAV82/PEDALBOARD-PRO/README.md

 5. Once the page has refreshed, then locate the [Live Link](https://github.com/NICKGAV82/PEDALBOARD-PRO/deployments) in the 'GitHub Pages' section.

 ## Reference/Code Resources
-- [HubSpot.](https://blog.hubspot.com/website/video-background-css) Used to embed home page background video.
 - [Dev.to](https://dev.to/) Referenced for image opacity.
 - [Stack Overflow](https://stackoverflow.com/questions/41172023/how-to-overlay-text-on-top-of-a-responsive-image-responsively) Code was used and then editid to suit my needs in overlay text on home page video background.
 - [Code Institute](https://codeinstitute.net) The 'Love Running' course lessons were very helpful with the completion of this project.
 - [W3 Schools](https://www.w3schools.com/) was an invaluable resource during this project.

 ## Media Credits
-- Background video by Yucel Yimaz licensed through [Adobe Stock](http;//stock.adobe.com).
+- Background video by Yucel Yimaz licensed through [Adobe Stock](http://stock.adobe.com).
 - Pedal-cabling image was downloaded from [Google Images](https://images.google.co.uk/)
 - 'Male guitrist' Image by RDNE Stock Project via [Pexels](https://www.pexels.com/).
 - 'Case' image was sourced through [Google Images](https://images.google.co.uk/)